JakeC007/CFL-twitter-bot/README.md

 You can follow this bot [@Learningtotalk1](https://twitter.com/Learningtotalk1)

 ## About This Bot
 I wrote this bot with an idea to apply some of the basic phrase structure rules commonly taught in an introductory syntax course to a CFL.
-Likley not an orginal idea, but I thought it would be interesting.
+Likely not an original idea, but I thought it would be interesting.
 I then combined those rules with (roughly) the 100 most common words in English for N, V, AdV, a smattering of Adjs, and few important determiners.

 The PS rules I implemented are here enumerated below
  - VP -> V(NP)(PP)(AdvP)